“Be joyful in hope, patient in affliction, and faithful in prayer.” -Romans 12:12

 Joy in Hard Times

-The Israelites awaited the Messiah’s arrival from a very dark place and time in history.
+When we read the Scriptures, we see the Israelites awaited the Messiah’s arrival from a very dark place and time in history.
 God’s Word promised a Deliverer, the King of all kings, the Prince of Peace, while their reality was oppression under a brutal Roman dictator.
 As baby Jesus was learning to walk and talk, King Herod was overseeing the slaughter of all Jewish infants.
 As Jesus grew into a man, Satan attacked the nation with unprecedented plagues and demonic possession.
-However, Jesus’ light was all the more evident when contrasted with the dark world around Him.
+However, Jesus’s light was all the more evident when contrasted with the dark world in which He lived.
 God called His people to overlook the fear and pain around them, cling to His promises, and accept their Holy Savior.

 As Mary, Joseph, and the shepherds gathered around baby Jesus that first Christmas, they gazed into the face of a helpless baby and clung to God’s Word.
 They didn’t know how this baby would fulfill all that God had promised, but they trusted His Word and held it deep within their hearts.
-If we exercise our faith and hope in the dark times—just as Mary, Joseph, and Jesus’ first followers did—joy will see us through to the light.
+If we exercise our faith and hope in the dark times- just as Mary, Joseph, and Jesus’s first followers did- joy will see us through to the light.

-If we truly live as though “the joy of the Lord is [our] strength and [our] shield,” then life’s inevitable trials and hardships will not be so devastating (Psalm 28:7).
-We know that “our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-We fix our eyes not on what is seen, but on what is unseen.
-For what is seen is temporary, but what is unseen is eternal” (2 Corinthians 4:17).
-Spend this Christmas season focusing on the unseen glory and love of God, growing in strength and love.
-If you do that by making Christmas crafts and playing the Christmas radio stations every day, that’s great; if you do it by listening to a few powerful Christmas hymns and spending more time in prayer, that’s great too.
-Whatever your life may look like right now, may your faith, hope, joy, and love grow in tandem and bring your heart closer to your beloved Creator this Christmas.
+If we truly live as though, “The joy of the Lord is our strength and our shield,” then life’s inevitable trials and hardships will not be so devastating (Psalm 28:7).
+We know that, “…our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.” ( 2 Corinthians 4:17-18).

 - Think of the hardships in your life in which you leaned on God in prayer.
 What good came out of it?
 Thank God for those difficult times and the good that came from them.

 Prepare yourself for spiritual warfare before it comes.
 When hard times strike, we often feel confused or anxious, unable to look past our own emotions.
 Write down verses that remind you of God’s presence and provision now, and keep them in a special place in your journal or phone to serve as a reminder when you need them.
 The verses throughout this study provide a great starting point.
-So does Job 36:15: “He delivers the afflicted by their affliction and opens their ear by adversity.”
+So does Job 36:15: “But those who suffer he delivers in their suffering; he speaks to them in their affliction.”
 Add encouraging Bible verses to the list regularly.

 Today, Mike and I give thanks daily for our thriving marriage and three sweet daughters.
 I will forever love Jesus whose mercy triumphs over judgement (James 2:13).
 I consider myself blessed to be a part of Help Club For Moms and share the Love, Grace, and Mercy that make my story beautiful.